-4. Ask your staff for feedback after you've been in the position for 6-12 months.
+4. After you have been in your position for 6-12 months, ask your staff for feedback about how you're doing.
 Make surveys which allow staff to respond anonymously.
 Then, be open to what they have to say.

 5. Be honest if you are still refining your leadership skills.
 Others will understand that.
 You will may mistakes and when you do, apologize to those involved.
 Learn from your mistakes and move on.
 Don't beat yourself up.

 7. Hold people accountable.
-Nothing will drag team morale down faster than when someone isn't doing their job and then isn't called out on it by a supervisor.
-This DOESN"T mean that you call them out publicly.
+Nothing drags team morale down faster than when someone isn't doing their job and then isn't called out on it by a supervisor.
+This DOESN'T mean that you call them out publicly.
 It means holding everyone accountable in doing their job and doing it to the best of their ability.